Ethnicity, Racism and Social Relations

 Description

-This module will explore issues of race, ethnicity, racism, racial formation and race relations, underpinned by Critical Race Theory.
+The Ethnicity, Racism & Social Relations module (SOCY09058) will explore issues of race, ethnicity, racism, racial formation and race relations, underpinned by Critical Race Theory.
 This module will explore these issues through comparative case studies from the UK, the Caribbean, Africa, South America, Asia and North America.

 Overall, this module aims to review various theories of racism and critically assess how changing conceptualisations of race, ethnicity and racism arise in specific socio-political contexts and societal institutions.
 It will examine and problematise how the concept and reality of race has been constructed, shaped and changed over time.
 Each week case studies will be presented exploring systemic racism across different countries, states, societies and justice organisations.